Gexkill/sweng2/RASD/src/index.md

     * The system must not accept requests of clients outside the area of the city.
     * The system must transfer the request to the appropriate taxi driver.
     * The system must be able to determine the zone where the client is located according to the client's GPS position.
+    * The system must split a request into different requests if the the request exceeds the max passengers number for a taxi
 * [G9] Allows clients to request for the reservation of a taxi at least two hours in advance:
     * The system must be able to check the origin and the destination of reservation.
     * The system must not accept reservations with an origin outside the area of the city.